coop-care/web-app/src/markdown/en/privacy-policy.md

 <p>If the vital interests of the patients concerned are protected by the nursing documentation and planning, Art.
 6 Para.
 1 lit. d) GDPR is also the legal basis for this processing.</p>
 <p>The processed patient data can be viewed, corrected and, if processing is no longer required, deleted at any time in the app CoopCare.</p>

-<h4>MongoDB Stitch</h4>
-<p>For the storage of the data entered in the app CoopCare via the registration function, as well as the patient data entered by you for care documentation and planning, we use the internet service Stitch from MongoDB Inc..
-This is an internet service that provides a database with registration function and access rights management.
-The service provider's server used by us is located in Germany.
-The legal basis for the use of MongoDB Stitch to store data is Art.
-6 Para.
-1 lit. b) GDPR.
-MongoDB offers further privacy information at <a href="https://www.mongodb.com/legal/privacy-policy"
-    target="_blank" rel="noopener noreferrer nofollow">https://www.mongodb.com/legal/privacy-policy</a>.</p>

 <h4>Encrypted data transmission</h4>
-<p>Both the communication between your browser and our web server from which you retrieve the CoopCare app and between the CoopCare app in your browser and the database of the MongoDB Stitch service are encrypted using SSL or TLS encryption, so that the transmitted data cannot be read by third parties.</p>
+<p>The communication between the installed CoopCare apps on your devices and those of other users in your organization is encrypted using SSL or TLS encryption, so that the transmitted data cannot be read by third parties.</p>

-<h4>Cookies, Local Storage and Session Storage</h4>
+<h4>Cookies</h4>
-<p>We use the so-called Local Storage in the CoopCare app.
-This is a storage technology by which text information is stored in the Internet browser you use on your device.
-This text information is used to process and store your login status and your signature mark, making our app more user-friendly, effective and secure.</p>
+<p>Cookies are a storage technology by which text information is stored in the Internet browser you use on your device.
+We do not store or process cookies.</p>
-<p>The legal basis for such processing is Art.
-6 Para.
-1 lit. b) GDPR, insofar as this data is used to initiate or process contractual relationships.</p>
-<p>If the processing does not serve to initiate or process a contract, our legitimate interest lies in improving the functionality of our app.
-The legal basis is then Art.
-6 Para.
-1 lit. f) GDPR.</p>
-<p>You can refuse the use of cookies, local or session storage by changing the settings of your browser.
-Likewise, you can use the browser to delete data that has already been stored.
-However, the steps and measures required vary, depending on the browser you use.
-If you have any questions, please use the help function or consult the documentation for your browser or contact its maker for support.</p>
-<p>If you prevent or restrict the installation of cookies, local or session storage, not all of the functions on our app may be fully usable.</p>

 <h3>YouTube</h3>
 <p>We use YouTube on our website.
 This is a video portal operated by YouTube LLC, 901 Cherry Ave, 94066 San Bruno, CA, USA, hereinafter referred to as "YouTube".</p>